 In principle, our approach can be used with any interpolation method (ideally one that preserves monotonicity).
 One popular alternative would be to use kernel smoothers.
 However, this particular method would introduce additional error on the thresholds, which would be harder to control.
 We leave the exploration of alternative interpolation methods for future work.
 For an extensive treatment of different interpolation methods, see \cite{fan.gijbels:1996:}.

-\subsection{Consolidating buckets}
+\subsection{Consolidating Buckets}

 The main procedure of the sketch is \consolidate.
-The method first merges the buffer into the current buckets, by counting the new number of items in each bucket, and updates the counters accordingly.
-Then, it keeps changing the buckets based on the new values of the counters, possibly removing some of the thresholds and creating new ones.
+This method merges the buffer into the current buckets, by counting the new number of items in each bucket, and updates the counters accordingly.
+It also changes the buckets based on the new values of the counters, possibly removing some of the thresholds and creating new ones.
 Finally, the buffer gets emptied.
 The crux of the consolidate method is how to modify the thresholds, which we describe in the remainder of this subsection.
 For the pseudocode of \consolidate, see \Cref{alg:consolidate}.